syre-data/docs/source/get_started/local_project-basic.rst

 Analysis
 --------

-+ To initialize a local Thot project in your Python script.
++ To initialize a Thot project in your Python script.

 .. code-block:: python
-	:caption: Initialize a local Thot project.
+	:caption: Initialize a Thot project.

-	from thot.thot import LocalProject
+	from thot import ThotProject
-	thot = LocalProject()
+	thot = ThotProject()

 + Finding Containers and Assets.